-It’s an interesting article all around, and I highly recommend you go check it out if you haven’t already.
-But the key take away for me was that the prospect should actually do most of the talking, not the sales person (they found 43% rep, 57% prospect to be the best ratio out of 25,000 sales calls).
+It’s an interesting article all around and I highly recommend you go check it out if you haven’t already.
+But the key takeaway for me was that the prospect should actually do most of the talking, not the salesperson (they found 43% rep, 57% prospect to be the best ratio out of 25,000 sales calls).

-Listening makes you stand out
+Active listening makes you stand out.

 The best brands also know how important uniqueness is.
-It’s why companies like Apple have seen disproportionate market share as a result of well executed marketing.
+It’s why companies like Apple have seen disproportionate market share as a result of well-executed marketing.

 As automation becomes more and more a part of daily sales operations, it seems that there is increasing pressure to close deals faster, and reps are taking less time to build relationships with their prospects (in fact, the entire sales industry seems to be trending this way).